Get Representation Against 18-Wheeler Mishaps

 At The Hadi Law Firm, we believe in helping those who have been injured in truck accidents get back on their feet—and we’re ready to start fighting for your rights today.
 We know that truck accidents are more likely to cause severe injury or death than other types of accidents, and we believe that no one should have to bear the financial burden of recovering from an injury they didn’t cause.

 That’s why we work hard every day fighting for justice and making the process less stressful.
-As Houston’s best personal injury law firm, we walk you through every step of the process, explaining your rights and answering any questions you might have about what happens next.
+As Houston’s best Personal Injury Trial Law firm, we walk you through every step of the process, explaining your rights and answering any questions you might have about what happens next.
 We ensure that everything is taken care of quickly so you can get back on your feet as soon as possible.

 In most cases, it is necessary to have a seasoned truck accident attorney in your corner.
 There are many pitfalls to pursuing a settlement without full knowledge of commercial trucking laws in Texas.
 The trucking company’s insurance may try to deny your claim and remove blame from the other party.
 A truck accident is a very traumatic and harrowing experience.
 You may have life-altering injuries, had a fatality of other persons such as passengers, and your car may have been totaled.
 These compounding factors will have a detrimental impact on your life, and you will need compensation to the full extent of the law.
 Our truck accident attorneys will aggressively fight for the full settlement you deserve.
 Some benefits to hiring a seasoned 18-wheeler accident attorneys are: